 Melissa Sonberg has enjoyed over three decades of international leadership success across a broad range of corporate, not-for-profit, and academic environments.
 A seasoned C-suite executive, passionate about transformation and change management, her focus is now on creating positive, and profitable, impact through Board appointments and select business advisory engagements.

 Alexandra Ketchum, Faculty Lecturer, Institute for Gender, Sexuality and Feminist Studies

-Alexandra Ketchum is a Faculty Lecturer at the Institute for Gender, Sexuality, and Feminist Studies and the founder of the Feminist and Accessible Publishing, Communications, and Technologies Speaker and Workshop Series, a initiative seeking to bring together scholars, creators, and people in industry working at the intersections of digital humanities, computer science, feminist studies, disability studies, communications studies, LGBTQ studies, history, and critical race theory.
+Alexandra Ketchum is a Faculty Lecturer at the Institute for Gender, Sexuality, and Feminist Studies.
+She is the founder of the Feminist and Accessible Publishing, Communications, and Technologies Speaker and Workshop Series, an initiative seeking to bring together scholars, creators, and people in industry working at the intersections of digital humanities, computer science, feminist studies, disability studies, communications studies, LGBTQ studies, history, and critical race theory.

 Audrey Moores, Associate Professor, Department of Chemistry

 “International Women’s day is incredibly important to females in the workplace, because it’s a day to reflect on what has been accomplished and what there is still to work on.
 Women come together as a community and give each other the right to dream, to be ambitious and to feel empowered.
 I derive an enormous amount of energy and faith from such days.”

 Audrey Moores is an Associate Professor in the Department of Chemistry.
 She is a leading expert in the field of catalysis using metal, metal oxide and biomass-based nanomaterials, with a special emphasis on sustainable processes and use of earth abundant starting materials.
 She is a member of College of the New Scholars, Artists and Scientists of the Royal Society of Canada and recipient of the 2021 Canadian Chemistry and Chemical Engineering Award for Green Chemistry.